 The panel discussion during the event, featuring esteemed judges and Queensland Chief Entrepreneur Julia Spicer, provided valuable insights and covered various topics, including the importance of creativity and innovation in economic growth, the role of technology in the creative industries, strategies for scaling creative businesses, collaboration and networking within the sector, and available support and resources for creative entrepreneurs in the Moreton Bay region.

 Some key points highlighted during the discussion were the impact of the recent global pandemic on the events industry, the increasing ease of creating and scaling projects, the refocusing on human connections and values, the skills students should possess for the future, and the significance of human connection in the screen industry despite the emergence of AI.

 The judges had the difficult job of matching participants with relevant prizes that would help them succeed in their ventures.
 A big thank you to the following businesses and organisations for donating incredible prizes.

-Many of the businesses accredited their refined pitches to the support and advice offered by Jacqueline in the Demo Day Prep Workshop.
+A significant number of the businesses credited their polished pitches to the invaluable guidance and insights provided by Jacqueline during the 2023 Demo Day Prep Workshop.